Journaling is a simple and accessible way to reflect on your professional life and to enhance your performance and wellbeing.

 Revealing rather than recording: the power of free thinking

-It’s important to bear in mind that journaling isn’t so much designed to record what we think but you to revealwhat we think.
-As author EM Forster put it: “How do I know what I think until I see what I say?”.
+It’s important to bear in mind that journaling isn’t so much designed to record what we think but to reveal what we think.
+As author EM Forster put it: “How do I know what I think until I see what I say?”

 - “Why was I so annoyed when I wasn’t invited to the brainstorming session about the new marketing plan?”